Uncategorised

 Join

-Massachusetts ME/CFS & FM Association is an all-volunteer organization.
-Please become a member to help us to continue our work and respond to the many needs of the patient community.
+Massachusetts ME/CFS & FM Association is almost entirely an all-volunteer organization.
+Please become a member to help us to continue our work and respond to the many needs of those living with these illnesses.
 All of our income is used to support essential services.

 Become a member or renew your membership

-An annual Membership Contribution of $25/year for Individuals, and $40 for a Family (two or more related individuals), is requested for membership.
+We have raised our membership fees for the first time in 25 years.
+As of July 1, 2024, an annual Membership Contribution is $40/year for Individuals, and $55 for a Family (two or more related individuals), is requested for membership.
 Larger membership contributions help support those who are unable to pay.

-If you are unable to afford the Membership Contribution, we offer Courtesy and Reduced Fee memberships.
+If you are unable to afford the Membership Contribution, we offer Courtesy memberships.

 Become a member or renew your membership